samdengler/modern-application-workshop/README.md

 # Module 2: Creating a Service with AWS Fargate

-In Module 2, you will create a new microservice hosted with AWS Fargate on Amazon Elastic Container Service so that your Mythical Mysfits website can have a application backend to integrate with.
+In Module 2, you will create a new microservice hosted with AWS Fargate on Amazon Elastic Container Service so that your Mythical Mysfits website can have an application backend to integrate with.
 AWS Fargate is a feature of Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
 For our Mythical Mysfits backend, we will use Python and create a Flask app in a Docker container behind a Network Load Balancer.
 These will form the microservice backend for the frontend website to integrate with.

 ### Module 2a: Creating the Core Infrastructure

 Before we can create our service, we need to create the core infrastructure environment that the service will use, including the networking infrastructure in Amazon VPC, and the AWS Identity and Access Management Roles that will define the permissions that ECS and our containers will have on top of AWS.
 It is common on many teams to have separate teams with elevated access in AWS that are responsible for creating and modifying Network and Security resources.
 We have followed that model here to demonstrate how CloudFormation can help enforce separation of duties on AWS for your team through modular templates.
 We have provided a CloudFormation template to create all of the necessary Network and Security resources in /cfn-templates/core.yml.
 This template will create the following resources:

+*[fsd: what to do if a VPC with this CIDR already exists?]*

 * An Amazon VPC - a network environment that contains four subnets (two public and two private) in the 10.0.0.0/16 private IP space, as well as all the needed Route Table configurations.
 * Two NAT Gateways (one for each public subnet) - allows the containers we will eventually deploy into our private subnets to communicate out to the Internet to download necessary packages, etc.